orientechnologies/orientdb-docs/Tutorial-Clusters.md

 While the default strategy is that each class maps to one cluster for each CPU core available, a class can rely on fewer or more clusters.
 For instance, in a distributed server environment you can spawn records physically in multiple locations, thereby creating multiple clusters.

 One key feature about clusters is 'Cluster Selection'.
-This features specifies to which cluster any new recorded added will be added.
+This features specifies to which cluster any new record will be added.
 Cluster Selection can be 'round robin', 'default', 'balanced', or 'local'.

 Suppose you have a class `Customer` that relies on two clusters: